 How to Reduce Leg Swelling After Spinal Cord Injury

-Here are 8 tips for treating swelling in the legs after spinal cord injury:
+To decrease risk of complications, it is important to monitor swelling and take steps to reduce edema.
+To help with this, here are 8 tips for treating swelling in the legs after spinal cord injury:

-1. Move More
+1. Move Often

 2. Limit Sodium Consumption

 Eating excess sodium can contribute to dehydration, causing the body to hold onto fluids.
 This can lead to increased swelling, specifically in the feet, ankles, and legs.
 Since sodium can cause fluid retention, limiting your sodium intake may be a helpful strategy to reduce leg swelling after spinal cord injury.